-Panel Member #6 Split-Sample Reliability: A total of 1,286,352 admissions were included in the analysis based on 3 years of data.
-After randomly splitting the sample into two halves, there were 642,047 admissions from 4,593 hospitals in one half and 644,305 admissions from 4,642 hospitals in the other half.
+Panel Member #6 Split-Sample Reliability: A total of 482,163 admissions were included in the analysis based on 3 years of data.
+After randomly splitting the sample into two halves, there were 240,016 admissions from 3,722 hospitals in one half and 242,147 admissions from 4,074 hospitals in the other half.
 The ICC was calculated for hospitals with 25 admissions or more.
-Using the Spearman-Brown prediction formula, the agreement between the two independent assessments of the RSRR for each hospital was 0.587.
+Using the Spearman-Brown prediction formula, the agreement between the two independent assessments of the RSRR for each hospital was 0.424.

 Signal-to-Noise: The signal-to-noise reliability score was calculated for hospitals with at least 25 admissions.
-The median reliability score was 0.57, ranging from 0.14 to 0.96.
-The 25th and 75th percentiles were 0.31 and 0.75, respectively.
-The median reliability score demonstrates moderate agreement.
+The median reliability score was 0.51, ranging from 0.14 to 0.91.
+The 25th and 75th percentiles were 0.33 and 0.66, respectively.
+The developers indicate the median reliability score demonstrates moderate agreement.
+However, the ICC of 0.42 is at the LOWER END based on the Landis (1977) scale used.
+The SMP has expressed concerns about application of this scale and has generally agreed that ICC's close to 0.4 do NOT indicate good reliability of the measure scores.